kkrruumm/void-install-script/README.md

 Done.
 ```

-# efistub and UKI notes
+# UKI notes

-UKI setup *will* provide full-disk-encryption as both / and /boot will be encrypted with luks2.
+UKI setup *will* provide full-disk-encryption as both / and /boot will be encrypted with luks2 as opposed to luks1 with grub.

-efistub setup will *not* provide full-disk-encryption as /boot will not be encrypted.
-However, root will be encrypted using luks2 instead of luks1, since grub is no longer a constraint here.

 Do keep in mind potential security issues regarding weaker key derivation functions, such as pbkdf2 which is used with luks1 here, rather than argon2id with luks2.

-efistub and UKIs *can* both be a bit touchy on some (non entirely UEFI standards compliant) motherboards, though this doesn't seem to be much of a problem as long as we "trick" boards into not deleting the boot entry.
+UKIs *can* both be a bit touchy on some (non entirely UEFI standards compliant) motherboards, though this doesn't seem to be much of a problem as long as we "trick" boards into not deleting the boot entry.

-Currently, UKIs are not automatically built on system update.
-The script uses ukify to build UKIs, and ukify is left on the system post-installation.
-This can be used to build new UKIs manually.

 The default UKI location is ``/boot/efi/EFI/boot/bootx64.efi``, and it is recommended to leave it in this location so as to not have to regenerate the boot entry with efibootmgr, but also to maintain compatibility with spotty UEFI implementations.

-With UKIs, kernel parameters are set in ``/root/kernelparams``, to update these, modify this file and give it to ukify when building your new UKI with your added kernel parameters.
+With UKIs, kernel parameters are set in ``/etc/kernel.d/post-install/60-ukify``, to update these, modify this file and run a reconfigure on your kernel.

 # Modules notes